timescale/docs/use-timescale/vpc.md

 Now that Timescale is communicating securely with your AWS infrastructure, you can attach one or more Timescale Services to the VPC.

-When you attach a Timescale Service to a VPC, you can only access it using the peered AWS VPC.
+After you attach a Timescale Service to a VPC, you can only access it through the peered AWS VPC.
 It is no longer accessible using the public internet.